82rules/noble/README.md

 * self::endblock(optional $varname) - ends a block.
 When a block ends with a name, it displays the value of the block, this allows you to control in which template the block is displayed
 * self::append($varname) - add to the top of the block, before the already existing block content
 * self::attach($varname) - add to the end of a block, after its existing content
+* self::route($routeName,array(configs..)) - a shortcut to the \lib\Route::url for fetching urls from bootstrap route config
+* self::text($key) - shortcut to i18n::key function for fetching text based on languae and key

 Example Template Syntax: